GROW OUR ECONOMY:

 - Support tax relief for food producing farms through current use and/or income tax credits.

 I support the 2nd amendment.
+I’ve hunted & fished here in Vermont since I was very young and I want to see those traditions preserved for future generations.
 I do not support further restrictions on law abiding citizens.
 If someone were to break into your home and intends harm in the early morning hours when most law enforcement is off duty, it could take an hour or more for an officer to arrive in many small towns.
 You must be able to defend yourself and your family!